jonathanrgoodman/Shibboleth/README.md

 Please note the Shibboleth functions can also be run in single iterations.
 In all three cases the first [[1]] output can be plotted using the Shibboleth line function.
 The third [[3]] output from Shibboleth 1 also gives the trait in fixation, the generation at fixation, and the run number in columns 1, 2, and 3, respectively; this is the second [[2]] output from Shibboleths 1 and 2.

 The .rds files included here are the averaged results from the models' runs; they can be uploaded to R. The file drift5000.rds holds the results from the stochastic drift (comparator) model.

-We created models from the models' outputs using the script that can be found <a href="https://htmlpreview.github.io/?https://github.com/jonathanrgoodman/Shibboleth/blob/main/Shibbboleth-Analysis.nb.html">here</a>.
+We created statistical models from the models' outputs using the script that can be found <a href="https://htmlpreview.github.io/?https://github.com/jonathanrgoodman/Shibboleth/blob/main/Shibbboleth-Analysis.nb.html">here</a>.
+This is a playbook for analyzing results from the Shibboleth models.

 The <a href="https://github.com/jonathanrgoodman/Shibboleth/blob/main/Supplement.docx">Supplement.docx</a> file gives the models' description, which follows the standardized ODD protocol for agent-based models (ABMs; Grimm et al. 2006).